-The Curriculum for Key Stage 1 (KS1 ) and Key Stage 2 (KS2) are carefully planned to ensure that children experience all aspects the National Curriculum.
+The Curricula for Key Stage 1 (KS1 ) and Key Stage 2 (KS2) are carefully planned to ensure that children experience all aspects the National Curriculum.
 The taught subjects are English, Maths, Science , History, Geography, Physical Education, Design Technology, Art, Music, and Computing.
 In KS2 French is taught as part of our modern foreign language curriculum.
 All classes also follow a program of study for Personal, Social and Moral Education.
 The school follows the Oxfordshire guidance for the teaching of Religious Education.
 Our curriculum is delivered through topics, introduced by a visit or visitor to give the learning a real-life, hands on anchor.
 Our pupil voice is evidence that our children love learning.
 Their lessons are fun, engaging and full of interesting information.
 Our pupils enjoy their time at school because their teachers help them to improve.

 Children in KS1 and KS2 follow a two year topic plan to ensure a creative and exciting curriculum that can be explored through all curriculum areas.
 Please see the attached topic overview.
 2017-18 is cycle B.